mois3x/sweet-alert-rails-confirm/README.md

 ![Custom confirm](https://cloud.githubusercontent.com/assets/5833678/4653700/14389916-54b0-11e4-9850-14ee970e9345.png)

-Can you set default options that will be used for the hole application so it is not nessecary to set the option on each link.
-Put this object inside your app to override default options.
+Default options that will be used application wide so it is not nessecary to set the option on each link.
+Put this object inside your app to override default options with `sweetAlertConfirmConfig` object.

 ```Javascript
 var sweetAlertConfirmConfig = {